 If you need this gate to cover a larger area, you can purchase extensions (available in 9 and 24-inch sections).

-Hearth Safety Solutions
+Hearth Cover For Safety

-For those with flat hearths, one option is tonot use your fireplace.
+For those with flat hearths, one option is to not use your fireplace.

 Here’s one solution: put a bunch of different toys right ON the hearth, directly in front of your fireplace.
 This way, your fireplace will be completely blocked (fireplace?
 What fireplace?!) and your kiddos won’t even know it’s there.